 The art prints that I sell on my web site are all signed, numbered, original, limited edition prints.
 The buyer knows exactly what he/she is getting.

-In the past I have sold some open edition prints on third party art/print web sites.
+I also market open edition prints on third party art/print web sites.
 For those prints, there are no controls - a print may sell one or a million copies.
 Of course an artist may pull their source image file from one of these sites once a certain number of prints have been sold, but the buyer has no assurance of that.
 And because open edition prints are not individually numbered, the collector has no idea which print in the series they have or how many there are in existence.

 Typically an open edition print is a print that has not been personally produced by the artist, is not signed and notated, and does not come with a Certificate of Authenticity.